mlabuda2/nf-tower-docs/docs/compute-envs/altair-pbs-pro.md

 - You can use the **Head job submit options** to specify PBS options for the head job.

-- When setting up a compute env for HPC batch schedulers the user has the ability to specify the "Cluster options" to be applied to the head job running Nextflow.
+- When setting up a compute env for HPC batch schedulers the user has the ability to specify the "Cluster options" to be applied to the head job running Nextflow as well as the child jobs executed during the pipeline.
-A common use case is to apply the same settings to the child jobs executed during the pipeline.
-In all forms of Grid Cluster Compute environment creation this option is now available in the Advanced Settings section (please refer to screenshot below).

 ![](_images/head_job_propagation.png)